nailedinch/nailedinch/README.md

 **Dni:**
 basic, rp, systems, under 16. otherwise get freaky♥️

-Sometimes I hide nearest people for 15 mins when there are too many dialog bubbles around.
+Sometimes I hide or mute nearest people for 15 mins when there are too many dialog bubbles around.
 So know that my invisible ass can land on you at any moment

 <p align="center">
 <img src="https://64.media.tumblr.com/97d253a485fcef4706e21d1800e08221/79a6652a6d7925e6-c3/s100x200/f8b43eee8e87a7544215c519238d32e8f7c7b7dc.gifv"/>